Information for New Students

 The study of history develops your understanding of the human condition through the ages.
 Learning about women and men in different times, places, and environments makes you aware of the possibilities and limitations of humanity and helps you to understand your own situation.
 History is the most comprehensive of the liberal arts, embracing, potentially at least, whatever people in any walk of life, at any time, have done or endured.
 By liberating us from the confines of our own time and place, history makes life larger and richer.

-The History department offers majors in both History and History-Environmental Studies, as well as a minor in History.
+The History department offers several major tracks, so you can tailor your major to your interests as well as a minor in History.
 For more information, see our Major Requirements.
 Please come talk to us—we are eager to begin the enquiry with you!